 Once everything is finalized, teams can clearly see where performance accelerated, where it stalled, and how their execution rhythm held up.

-This reflection moment is far more important than most teams realize - our data shows that teams who skip retrospectives complete 30–45% fewer OKRs in the following cycle.
+This reflection moment is far more important than most teams realize — our data shows that teams who skip retrospectives complete 30–45% fewer OKRs in the following cycle.
+Without this learning loop, mistakes repeat and calibration steadily drifts off course.

-This aligns well with the data showing that OKRs become significantly more effective by cycles 4–5, when teams have learned how to interpret patterns rather than individual moments.
+This aligns with the data showing that OKRs become significantly more effective by cycles 4–5, when teams have learned how to interpret patterns rather than individual moments.

 2. Ownership is fully visible.